 AIS for Navionics, iSailor, iNavX and Aqua Map

-You now have a functioning wireless server for AIS and instrument data.
 You can test it with Navionics or any other app that accepts connections over wireless (iSailor, iNavX, Aqua Map all do).

 For Navionics, make sure that the phone or tablet it is running on is on the same wireless network as the Cerbo GX.
 Then go to Menu -> Paired Devices -> Add New Device in Navionics can configure it as follows: